 - 3.12 The LRB site visit can, at the discretion of the LRB, be undertaken accompanied or unaccompanied.
 An accompanied site visit would involve giving the applicant, a representative of the local authority's professional planning staff and interested parties, as defined in this report, the opportunity to attend.
 The purpose of the visit is to enable the LRB to understand the context of the proposed development. - 3.13 Any debate and discussion on the merits of the case shall take place in the public meeting of the LRB and not on the site visit.
 This is the case whether the site visit is accompanied or unaccompanied.
 During an accompanied site visit the LRB can ask for clarification on points already raised in the review process from those parties in attendance.
 However, it is not permitted for the applicant, the representative of the local authority professional planning staff or interested parties to make oral representation or to introduce new evidence during the site visit.
 Oral representation can only be given to the LRB if the review is determined by way of a hearing. - 3.14 The LRB planning advisor will accompany the LRB on both accompanied and unaccompanied site visits.
 The role of the advisor during the site visit shall be limited to advising the LRB on clarification/assistance on matters relating to the facts of the case, planning law and practice, and procedural matters. - 3.15 Applicants and interested parties will be notified of the LRB's intention to visit the site and advise whether the site visit will be undertaken accompanied or unaccompanied.
-This notification will include guidance on site visit procedures. - 3.16 The site visit is an integral component of the review and as such only those Members attending the site visit would thereafter be able to participate in consideration of the review.
-A site visit will be scheduled for the Monday afternoon preceding the meeting of the LRB at which the review is determined.
+This notification will include guidance on site visit procedures. - 3.16 The site visit is an integral component of the review and as such elected members are encouraged to attend the site visit as an integral part of the review.
+A site visit will be scheduled to take place in advance of the meeting of the LRB at which the review is determined.
 The site visit will be unaccompanied if the review is to be determined by way of written submissions and accompanied if the review is to be determined by way of a hearing.
-The LRB will be notified in advance of any changes to this timetable